Environmental guidance for your business in Northern Ireland & Scotland

-If your business receives waste or sewage (wastewater), including if this is hazardous waste / special waste, you will need to put in place pre-acceptance and acceptance procedures - with these procedures you check the suitability of the waste you receive.
+If your business receives waste or sewage (wastewater), including if this is hazardous waste / special waste, you will need to put in place pre-acceptance and acceptance procedures.
+These procedures allow you to check the suitability of the waste you receive.
 You can only receive specific waste types if you are authorised to do so in your Pollution Prevention and Control (PPC) permit or waste management licence (WML).

 If you do not know the nature or composition of the waste you receive there is the risk that it could react with other waste or lead to pollution incidents through uncontrolled emissions.
 Acceptance procedures are also important to prevent that.